 - Prepare Perfect Pie Crust and divide dough in half.
 Roll out one half and fit it inside the pie dish, cutting off the excess crust.

-- Gently toss the raspberries with the sugar and cornstarch in a bowl.
+Gently toss the raspberries with the sugar and cornstarch in a bowl.
 Taste the berries and add more sugar and cornstarch if needed.
-(About 1 Tbsp of cornstarch for each 1 Tbsp of extra sugar.)
+(About 1 Tbsp of cornstarch for each 1/4 cup of extra sugar.)
 Empty the raspberries into the pie crust shell.

 - Roll out the other half of the pie crust and cut 1-inch strips.
 Weave the strips into a lattice crust.
 Wet edge of bottom crust and press lattice strips into the edge of the bottom crust firmly.
 Cut off excess crust.
 Check out my Lattice Tutorial for step-by-step photo instructions on how to make a lattice top.
 Optionally, use extra crust to braid an edge for the crust.
 Attach with a little water, and press firmly to the edge of the bottom crust.
 (The steps for the braid are also in this tutorial.)